 Uncrowded roads, rural America and space to be the individual you are.
 If you like these characteristics, this neighborhood may fit you.
 With just 2 residents per square mile, is less crowded than 99.1% of all U.S. neighborhoods.

-Did you know that the neighborhood has more Norwegian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Norwegian and Austrian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 7.9% of this neighborhood's residents have Norwegian ancestry.
+In fact, 8.8% of this neighborhood's residents have Norwegian ancestry and 1.3% have Austrian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the neighborhood, 42.9% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 21.1% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (18.8%), and 13.9% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the neighborhood, 50.9% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 19.4% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (16.4%), and 13.6% in government jobs, whether they are in local, state, or federal positions.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.